ibm-cloud-docs/hlf-support/howto/console-deploy-k8-firewall.md

   ```
   {: codeblock}

-2. When you deploy the {site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 you need to apply the following four CRDs for the CA, peer, orderer, and console.
+2. When you deploy the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 you need to apply the following four CRDs for the CA, peer, orderer, and console.
 Run the following four commands to apply or update each CRD.

 Run this command to update the CA CRD:
 ```yaml